kerenizon/Minecraft/readme.md

 ## **Pseudocode:**

-1. create Minecraft object which contains only the World Matrix and the toolbar properties.
+1. creating Minecraft object which contains only the World Matrix and the toolbar properties.

     * creating the toolbar HTML - rightZone